Above Left: Kenneth Anthony

 towers generically assigned as "Houston".
 Tower 85 got the Baker Street

-postscript because Baker was the closest street (blue oval) to the tower, as
+postscript because that was the closest street (blue oval) to the tower, as

 illustrated by this annotated image from a 1913 Houston street map (courtesy,